sculptures • permaculture • primitive technology • kayaking • links • index • about

 Be leery of labeling & the unscrupulous seller.

-As unfortunate as it is, just because something is labeled "organic" doesn't mean that it is.
+As unfortunate as it is, just because something is labeled "organic" at a farmers market doesn't mean that it is organic.
 Your best bet is always to grow your own.
 The next best option is to purchase from trusted sources.
 When that isn't possible, purchase items that have been "certified" to be organic.
 Even though the current certifications have loopholes, tests have shown "certified" products to be consistently lower in chemical residue than conventionally grown foods (see below).
-You can also be assured the farming practices were more ecologically sound with the "certified" organic products.
+The farming practices are usually more ecologically sound with the "certified" organic products as well.
 Remember.
 Our long term health is dependent on a healthy environment.

 Some believe the term "organic" is nothing more than a sales gimmick.
 Test data from the following three U.S. sources have shown organically grown food to be lower in chemical residue than conventionally grown food: